OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * ORCID
-* Publons - note Clarivate caveat (integrate with ORCID)
+* Publons - note Clarivate caveat (integrate with ORCID) - make this optional
 * ImpactStory (integrate with ORCID)

 [**GO TO TASK 2: Developing your digital researcher profile**]